dhvanikam/JenkinsPipeline/04_Create_Pipeline_In SCM/README.md

 To configure your Pipeline project to use a Jenkinsfile from source control:

-Follow the previouse mentioned steps till Step 3.
+Follow the previouse mentioned steps till Step 3 in 03_Create_Pipeline_Through the classic UI.

 Step 4: Select option Pipeline - Definition as "Pipeline script from SCM"